Marine Corps Marathon: 21st century

-The running of the 44th Marine Corps Marathon took place on October 27, 2019.

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of transferring their entry to 2021, 2022, or 2023 or obtaining a full refund.
 (Note: Registrants who had already transferred their registration to the virtual event or to a later year were also given the option of obtaining a full refund.)
 Similarly, the 2021 in-person edition of the race was cancelled due to the pandemic, with all registrants given the option of running the race virtually, transferring their entry to 2022, or obtaining a full refund.

 In 2023, over 23,000 runners registered for the 48th MCM.

+In 2025, the Marine Corps Marathon celebrated 50 years with over 40,000 participants racing.